j-griffith/solidfire-docker-driver/README.md

 ## Starting the daemon
-After install and setting up a configuration, all you need to is start the solidfire-docker-driver daemon so tha it can accept requests from Docker.
+After install and setting up a configuration, all you need to is start the solidfire-docker-driver daemon so that it can accept requests from Docker.
   ```
   sudo solidfire-docker-driver daemon start -v
   ```